 Nothing in the Plan of Organization of the Republican Party of Arlington County shall take precedence over any provision or restriction in the Party Plan of the Republican Party of Virginia.

-Robert's Rules of Order, Newly Revised, shall prevail in the conduct of meetings of the several committees designated hereinafter, except when in conflict with this Plan of Organization or the Party Plan of the Republican Party of Virginia.
+The then current edition of Robert's Rules of Order, Newly Revised- shall prevail in the conduct of meetings of the several committees designated hereinafter, except when in conflict with this Plan of Organization or the Party Plan of the Republican Party of Virginia.

 THE COUNTY COMMITTEE

-- The County Committee shall consist of: (a) The County Chairman, (b) precinct members, (c) members at large, (d) associate members, and (e) all publicly elected Republican officials elected as Republicans.
-The total number of precinct members and members elected at large shall be no less than one hundred and twenty-seven.
+- The County Committee shall consist of: (a) The County Chairman, (b) precinct members, (c) members at large, (d) associate members, and (e) all publicly elected Republican officials elected as Republicans within the same geographic jurisdiction as the Committee.

-- The number of members elected at large hall not exceed thirty percent (30%) of the number of precinct members.
+- The number of members elected at large shall not exceed thirty percent (30%) of the number of precinct members.

 - Each voting precinct in the County shall be represented on the County Committee by at least one precinct member, the number to be determined by the County Committee following each Virginia gubernatorial election on the basis of the total Republican vote cast in the immediately preceding presidential, gubernatorial and Arlington County Board elections.
 Precinct members shall be registered to vote and domiciled in the precinct they represent.
 A precinct member who moves his domicile from his precinct or is no longer domiciled in the precinct from which he was elected due to a change in precinct boundaries during his term shall no longer represent that original precinct.
 If there is a vacancy in the precinct to which he moves or in which he is domiciled following a change in precinct boundaries, he shall fill that vacancy.
 If there is no vacancy, he shall not lose his seat on the Committee but shall be an additional at large member for the remainder of his term or until a vacancy occurs in his new precinct.